Comparisons11 min read

 Pricing & Value

 Both are free for core stock and ETF trading.
-But the details matter a lot here.
+But details really matter here.

-Fidelity's ZERO index funds are a genuine competitive moat — you literally cannot find cheaper passively-managed funds anywhere on earth.
-No management fee, no expense ratio, nothing.
-Robinhood's IRA match (up to 3% for Gold) is compelling if you're actively contributing and want real money back.
+Fidelity's ZERO index funds are a genuine edge — you literally cannot find cheaper passively-managed funds anywhere.
+No management fee, zero.
+Robinhood's IRA match (up to 3% for Gold) is compelling if you're contributing regularly and want actual money back.

-The $0.65/contract options fee at Fidelity stings slightly compared to Robinhood's $0.
-But here's my honest take: if you're a beginner dabbling in options, you're not ready for options yet.
+The $0.65/contract options fee at Fidelity stings compared to Robinhood's zero.
+But here's my take: if you're a beginner dabbling in options, you're not ready.
 Learn the underlying stocks first.

-Winner: Tie — it genuinely depends on your strategy.
+Winner: Tie — depends on your strategy.
 Index fund investor?
 Fidelity all day.
 Active IRA contributor?
-Robinhood Gold has a real edge.
+Robinhood Gold has real value.

 Customer Support

 Fidelity offers 24/7 phone support.
-That's basically the whole argument.
-When your account gets flagged at 11pm on a Sunday and you're low-key panicking, Fidelity picks up.
-Robinhood doesn't offer phone support on the standard tier — only Gold members get it — and their chat support has historically been hit-or-miss at best.
+That's basically the whole conversation.
+When something goes sideways at 11pm on a Sunday and you're slightly panicking, Fidelity picks up.
+Robinhood doesn't offer phone support on the base tier — only Gold gets it — and their chat has been hit-or-miss historically.

-Fun fact: Fidelity also has physical branch locations across the US.
-For less tech-savvy beginners or anyone who just wants to talk to a human face-to-face, that's a legitimately valuable option that gets underappreciated.
+Also worth noting: Fidelity has physical branches across the US.
+For less tech-savvy beginners or anyone who'd rather talk face-to-face, that's a genuinely valuable option.

 Mobile App

-Robinhood's app is still the gold standard for mobile-first investing aesthetics.
-It's smooth, intuitive, and makes investing feel approachable rather than scary.
-Fidelity's app has caught up significantly in the last few years — it's fast, comprehensive, and well-organized.
+Robinhood's app is still the gold standard for mobile-first aesthetics.
+It's smooth, intuitive, and makes investing feel approachable instead of intimidating.
+Fidelity's app has caught up noticeably in recent years — it's fast, thorough, and well-organized.

-In 2026, both apps are rated above 4.0 on app stores (4.2 vs 4.4, respectively).
-The gap has narrowed considerably.
+In 2026, both rate above 4.0 (4.2 vs 4.4 respectively).
+The gap has shrunk a lot.
 Robinhood still feels better for quick portfolio checks and casual trades.
-Fidelity's app is better for research and account management on the go.
+Fidelity's stronger for research and account management on the go.

 Winner: Robinhood (barely) for UX.
-Fidelity for functionality.
+Fidelity for what you can actually do.

 Security & Track Record

-The honest difference: Fidelity has 75+ years of relatively clean regulatory history.
-Robinhood has faced SEC fines, FINRA penalties, and some genuinely ugly controversies — the GameStop trading halts being the most high-profile.
-They've improved compliance meaningfully since then, but the track record still matters, especially when you're a beginner deciding who to trust with your savings.
+The real difference: Fidelity has 75+ years of solid regulatory history.
+Robinhood has faced SEC fines, FINRA penalties, and some serious controversies — the GameStop trading halts being the biggest.
+They've tightened compliance since then, but history still counts, especially when deciding who to trust with savings.

 Pros and Cons